 Lund : 18-20 Jul 2023

-Lund Observatory is now happy to invite scientists to the MW-Gaia 2023 meeting.
+Lund Observatory invites scientists to join the MW-Gaia 2023 meeting:

 The main meeting will begin at 13:00 on the 18th July and will be finished by 17:00 on the 19th July